-EMF is genotoxic, meaning it can harm– sometimes irreparably– your DNA.
-Most of the DNA in your body exists in pairs, meaning that if one strand of your DNA is damaged, the cell has the potential to repair it based on the other copy in the cell.
+EMF is genotoxic, meaning it can harm your DNA– sometimes irreparably.
+Most of the DNA in your body exists in pairs.
+This means that if one strand of your DNA is damaged, the cell has the potential to repair it based on the other copy in the cell.

 Sperm is different.
-Sperm only has one strand of DNA (as it is designed to be paired and mixed with the DNA in a woman’s egg).
-So when the DNA is sperm is damaged, the body does not have the capacity to repair that damage.
+Sperm only has one strand of DNA (as it’s designed to be paired and mixed with the DNA in a woman’s egg).
+So, when the DNA in sperm is damaged, the body cannot repair that damage.

-Since it is each sperm’s DNA that acts as its navigation toward the ovum, this means each sperm had a much smaller chance of producing viable offspring and fertilizing an egg.
+Since it’s each sperm’s DNA that acts as its navigation toward the ovum, this means each sperm had a much smaller chance of producing viable offspring and fertilizing an egg.

 Luckily, there are several ways to reduce your exposure to EMF radiation and take better care of your fertility and overall health.